 Session replay

-A playback of the visitor's last ~30 seconds of browser interaction before the report was submitted — all mouse movements, clicks, scrolls, and DOM changes, reconstructed as a video-like replay.
-This shows you exactly what the visitor did immediately before the bug occurred, without them needing to describe it.
-Session replay is opt-in per widget; see Session replay — what it is and how to enable it.
+A playback of the browsing that led up to the report — mouse movements, clicks, scrolls and page changes, reconstructed as a video-like replay.
+This shows you exactly what the visitor did before the bug happened, without them needing to describe it.
+Session replay is off unless you switch it on for the widget; see Session replay — what it is and how to enable it.

 Console logs